matteobaccan/owner/docs/usage.md

 }
 {% endhighlight %}

+Notice that the above interface extends from `org.aeonbits.owner.Config`, that is a marker interface recognized by OWNER as valid to work with.

 We'll call this interface the *Properties Mapping Interface* or just *Mapping Interface* since its goal is to map Properties into a an easy to use piece of code.